eriklinde/primitive_web_scraper/README.md

     cd ~
     cd primitive_web_scraper

 This should match with what you have locally.
-Now go ahead and create a virtual environment on your server in the same way you did on your local machine.
-Then install the packages needed.
+Now go ahead and create a virtual environment on your server in the same way you did on your local machine (you will or may have to install the packages below before doing so):

+    sudo apt-get install sqlite3
+    sudo apt-get install python-pip
+    sudo pip install virtualenv

 Finally, run your program on your server to make sure it works, by running your main Python file through the Python interpreter.
 For example, if your main file's name is `my_scraper.py`, then type: